Reno Owens: Baltimore SWAT Ordered To Kill Man Holding Two Babies At Knife Point

 — Baltimore City Paper (@city_paper) March 28, 2017

-The same Baltimore SWAT sergeant went on to say Reno Owens could kill the children and non-lethal force was simply not an option.
+The same Baltimore SWAT sergeant went on to say Reno Owens could kill the children, and non-lethal force was simply not an option.
 The baby and the toddler were the children of Owens’ female cousin.
 He was witnessed reciting prayers to the children, threatening them, as well as singing and laughing to them early last Friday morning.
 Owens, 39, had spent the night at the home the evening prior, according to a Daily Mail report.

-The Baltimore police officers took down Owens after they entered the apartment and negotiations had failed.
+The Baltimore police officers took down Owens after they entered the apartment, and negotiations had failed.
 The graphic bodycam footage from the SWAT team raid was shared with the press on Tuesday.
 The footage now being shown to the public represents an edited portion of the recording and shows only the moments before the raid and the apartment entry being made by the Baltimore SWAT team and not the fatal shooting of Reno Owens.

 Owens’ female cousin is also shown on the Baltimore SWAT team bodycam video.
-She said when she went to check on her children in the morning Reno was holding a knife in his hand and her two toddlers hostage.
+She said when she went to check on her children in the morning, Reno was holding a knife in his hand and her two toddlers hostage.
 The woman ran to meet the police officers when they arrived and told them Owens had charged her while holding a knife in his hand.

 The frantic mother can be seen trying desperately to retrieve a key to her apartment to hand to the SWAT team officers.
-She also told the law enforcement team her cousin appeared to be under the influence of drugs.
+She also told the law enforcement team that her cousin appeared to be under the influence of drugs.

 “His mind is somewhere else,” the mother said.

 The Baltimore SWAT team is heard urging Reno Owens to let go of the two toddlers after they enter the apartment.
-He screamed in response to the order by the officers then resumed singing “Rock-a-bye Baby” to the young children.
-The officers tried several more times to get the suspect to drop the 12-inch butcher knife but he continued to refuse to comply with their order.
+He screamed in response to the order by the officers, then resumed singing “Rock-a-bye Baby” to the young children.
+The officers tried several more times to get the suspect to drop the 12-inch butcher knife, but he continued to refuse to comply with their order.

 “I’d rather go out this way,” Owens can be heard saying to the SWAT team in the raw bodycam footage.

 Hostage negotiators had been called in to help bring about a peaceful resolution to the incident, but they did not make it to the scene in time.
-The Baltimore SWAT team tried to negotiate a release of the toddlers for about 30 minutes before deciding the need to take action to prevent injury to the children was imminent.
+The Baltimore SWAT team tried to negotiate a release of the toddlers for about 30 minutes before deciding the need to take action to prevent injury to the children was paramount.

 Baltimore Police Commissioner Kevin Davis heralded the manner in which the Baltimore SWAT team handled the hostage situation.
 Davis chose to only release an edited snippet from the bodycam to the public to spare the children from having to relive the horrific ordeal or watch the fatal shooting in the years to come.